All the deets for those of you who have ever been baffled by a red packet...

 What’s the story with fours and eights?

 Any figure that includes the number four is a big no-no: it’s traditionally associated with death and misfortune and so best avoided!
 Eight is always a good bet as it’s seen as a lucky number (it sounds like the Chinese word “fa”, which symbolises earning wealth), so often ang paos amounts are in denominations of eight.
 It’s also best to give in even numbers: the Chinese believe this to be auspicious, mostly because of the traditional saying “good things come in pairs”.
-So in a nutshell, no fours, eights are awesome and even numbers rule.
+So here’s the big red packet rules in a nutshell: no fours, eights are awesome and even numbers rule.
 Got it.

 Is it a deal-breaker if you don’t use fresh notes?

 In Chinese tradition, new things are always top of the requirement pile, which is why you’ll see everyone donning new threads and giving their homes a major spring clean just before the festivities.
-The same goes for ang pao notes: the crisper and newer the better!
+The same goes with red packet rules: when it comes to ang pao notes, the crisper and newer the better!
 Be prepared to queue though: the whole of Singapore will be lining up at the bank and ATM to get fresh notes!
 Bring snacks.

 So is CNY just one huge ang pao swap?